Dean (South Korean singer): 2020–present: Hiatus and features

 On March 7, 2022, Dean and Lee Hi were featured on Rad Museum's song "Off-Line", the 7th track from Rad Museum's first full-length album: [RAD].
 The accompanying music video was released on you.will.knovv's YouTube channel on the same day and starred Rad Museum, Lee Hi, and Dean.

 On February 14, 2023, Dean appeared as a feature on Wesley Joseph's song "Sugar Dive".
 The song and music video were released ahead of Wesley Joseph's EP Glow.

 In November 2023, Dean reactivated his Instagram account and archived all of his posts, fueling speculation about an upcoming comeback.
 It was later announced that Dean would release the single "Die 4 You" on November 18, his first solo single in over 4 years.
 It was his first song to chart on the Circle Digital Chart in over 5 years, debuting at number 191, and peaking at number 9.

 In early 2024, Dean appeared as a feature on Tabber's song "Chi-Ka".
 The song and music video were released ahead of Dean and Tabber's multi-city tour of Asia in March 2024, and ahead of Tabber's EP Madness Always Turns to Sadness.
 Later in the year, he collaborated with French Kiwi Juice on the two-part single titled 3:33, including Ctrl and NASA.
 It was released in November 2024, his first under a new deal with Island Records.

+In May 2026, Dean again collaborated with Anderson .Paak on "Aftertaste", a single on Paak's feature film K-Pops!.